nrfconnect/sdk-nrf/samples/cellular/modem_shell/README.rst

 Many of the changes are applied when going to online mode for the next time.
 You can store some link subcommand parameters into settings, which are persistent between sessions.

-3GPP Release 14 features are enabled by default, which means they are set when going into normal mode and when booting up.
+For nRF9160, 3GPP Release 14 features are enabled by default, which means they are set when going into normal mode and when booting up.
-For the list of supported features, refer to `3GPP Release 14 features AT command`_.
 To disable these features in normal mode,  use the ``link funmode --normal_no_rel14`` command.
 During autoconnect in bootup, use the ``link nmodeauto --enable_no_rel14`` command.
+For the list of supported features, refer to the `3GPP Release 14 features AT command`_ section in the nRF9160 AT Commands Reference Guide.
+For nRF91x1, 3GPP Release 14 features are always enabled and cannot be disabled.

 Examples
 --------